What do I need to know?

 Order records from your search results, and view them in a PROV Reading Room.

-Many petty sessions registers have been digitised - see the Tip content for online access via ancestry.com.au
+Many petty sessions registers have been digitised - see the Tip content for online access via the Find My Past website.

 What are in these records?

 What you’ll find in the records:

 The level of detail can vary according to the court level and whether the matter was a criminal or civil matter, but a typical register contains the:

 - date of the case

 - court’s decision regarding the case on that day